yetanothermightytool/powershell/vbo/vb365-exo-usage-report/README.md

 * 1.1
     * Only the size of the protected mailboxes gets reported in column "M365 Mailbox Size"
+    * Group Mailbox Support (Thanks Mildur for the feedback)
     * Round up Repository values
     * Added Data Reduction Percentage column